 When this occurs, it puts pressure on the pores and creates a narrower pore lining.
 Additionally, oil can get thicker during this time because of an imbalance of hormones and an increase of testosterone during the pre-period hormonal shift.
 When thicker oil tries to get through a narrower opening, this creates an ideal environment within the skin for breakouts.

 Pro Tip: Taking Vitamin B-6 every day for one week prior to your cycle may help regulate hormonal imbalances.
 Calcium-magnesium supplements may also help when taken during this time.
 I also advice switching up your skincare routine slightly to minimize bacteria.
-An effective and super easy way to do this is with the Skin Reset Kit.
+An effective and super easy way to do this is with the Rapid Response Detox Kit.
 You can sub this kit into your routine to preemptively stave off breakouts, or when you notice your skin starting to act up.
 When used together, these four anti-microbial products are powerhouses at clearing and resetting your skin without causing irritation.
 Once the kit has worked its magic and your skin is back to normal, you can go back to your regular routine!

 #7 Do you suspect your hormones might be off?